Nudity, Body Odour, and Social Perception

 1. Introduction

 Concerns about body odour represent a persistent barrier to the social acceptance of naturism.
-Unlike legal or moral objections, this concern is framed as practical and hygiene-related, making it more difficult to challenge.
+Unlike legal or moral objections, this concern is typically framed as practical and hygiene-related, which increases its perceived legitimacy.

 2. Human Physiology of Body Odour